 Many people charged with illegal marijuana possession plead guilty to the charges without fully realizing the far-reaching consequences the conviction may have on their personal and professional life.

-Aside from facing significant fines, and court costs, a conviction for possessing marijuana can prevent you from working in certain professions and limit your ability to attend the college or graduate school of your choice.
+A conviction for cannabis possession will result in significant fines and court costs. n addition, a marijuana possession record can prevent you from working in certain professions and limit your ability to attend the college or graduate school of your choice.

-Marijuana possession remains one of the most frequently prosecuted drug offenses in Pennsylvania.
-Marijuana and hashish are derivatives of cannabis and are considered a Schedule 1 controlled substance under both state and federal laws.
-Most misdemeanor marijuana possession cases involve the seizure of marijuana in a small baggie or in a hand pipe.
-Marijuana can also be possessed in the form of a “blunt” or a “joint.”
+Marijuana and hashish are derivatives of cannabis and are considered Schedule 1 controlled substances under state and federal laws.
+Most misdemeanor marijuana possession cases occur when the police seize marijuana in a small baggie.
+It can also be found in a “blunt,” “joint,” or hand pipe.

-- A person not registered under the Pennsylvania Drug Act
+- You are a person registered under the Pennsylvania Drug Act

-- A medical professional not licensed under the Pennsylvania State Board
+- You are a medical professional licensed under the Pennsylvania State Board

-- A person without a valid medical marijuana card
+- You possess a valid Pennsylvania medical marijuana card

 What is the Government’s Burden of Proof in a Marijuana Possession Case?

-In a marijuana possession case, the prosecution is required at to prove beyond a reasonable doubt the following:
+For a judge or jury to find you guilty in a marijuana possession case, the prosecution is required to prove beyond a reasonable doubt the following:

-- The substance possessed by the accused was analyzed by the drug lab as marijuana
+- The substance the police seized was analyzed by a drug lab and tested positive for marijuana

-- The accused possessed the marijuana without a valid medical marijuana card; and
+- You possessed the marijuana without a valid medical marijuana card; and

-- The accused knew the marijuana was illegal; and
+- You knew the marijuana you had was illegal; and

-How Does the Prosecutor Prove Illegal Possession in a Marijuana Possession Case?
+How Does the Prosecutor Prove Illegal Possession in a Marijuana Case?

 The district attorney will attempt to prove illegal possession of marijuana in 1 of 3 ways.

-- Constructive Possession: Under this premise, the prosecutor alleges that the marijuana was found somewhere that you have access to, such as in your house, your car, or on your property.
-A prosecutor would need to prove that you had knowledge of the existence of the marijuana and the ability to maintain dominion or control over it.
+- Constructive Possession: Under this legal concept, the prosecutor claims that the marijuana was found in a place that you have access to, such as in your house, your car, or your property.
+To prove constructive possession, a prosecutor needs to prove that you have knowledge of the marijuana and the ability to maintain dominion or control over it.

 Why is it difficult to Prove Constructive Possession of Marijuana?

-It is much more difficult for a prosecutor to prove constructive possession of marijuana.
-A prosecutor will almost always need additional evidence beyond an individual’s mere proximity to the marijuana to gain a conviction.
-That additional proof may include DNA evidence, fingerprint evidence or incriminating statements made by a suspect indicating ownership of the marijuana.
+Fortunately, it is much more difficult to prove constructive possession of marijuana.
+To get a conviction, a prosecutor will almost always need evidence beyond an individual’s proximity to the marijuana.
+That additional proof may be DNA evidence, fingerprint evidence, or a confession by the Defendant.

 Pennsylvania Marijuana Possession Defenses

-Many marijuana possession cases can be successfully defended by proving that the accused was not aware of the existence of the marijuana and was merely present near the area where the drugs were seized.
-Other defenses may develop though a comprehensive defense investigation of the case.
+Many marijuana possession cases can be dismissed by proving that the accused was not aware of the existence of marijuana.
+I argue to a judge or jury that the accused was merely present where the marijuana was found.
+Other defenses may develop after a comprehensive defense investigation of the case.

 Possession of a Small Amount of Marijuana for Personal Use

-Pennsylvania law restricts those who possess even a small amount of cannabis or hashish (hash) for personal use.
-A small amount of marijuana is defined as 30 grams or less of marijuana or 8 grams or less of hashish.
-The cities of Philadelphia and Pittsburgh have enacted laws making the possession of 30 grams or less of marijuana a civil offense subject to fines and not criminal prosecution.
+Pennsylvania law makes it illegal to possess even a small amount of marijuana or hashish (hash) for personal use.
+The legislature defines a small amount of marijuana as 30 grams or less or 8 grams or less of hashish.
+In addition, the cities of Philadelphia and Pittsburgh have enacted laws making the possession of 30 grams or less of marijuana a civil offense subject to the payment of a fine.

 Penalties for Possession of a Small Amount of Marijuana